A truly stellar source of power.

 Standing on the shoulders of Giants

-We bring together fusion scientists from the Max Planck Society with experts across engineering and computer science.
+Proxima brings together fusion scientists from the Max Planck Society with experts across engineering and computer science as the first-ever spin-out from IPP.

 Our Technology